dviana19/dviana19/README.md

 Since 2017 I've been living in Berlin, Germany.

-Current stack and technologies: Ruby on Rails, PostgreSQL, Redis, Javascript/Vue.js and React, Docker, Kubernetes, Elasticsearch and AWS.
+Current stack and technologies: Ruby on Rails, PostgreSQL, Redis, Javascript/Vue.js and React, Docker, Kubernetes, Elasticsearch, Terraform and AWS.